dezihh/my-harmony-card/README.md

 Example output:
 `_button Pressed: DeviceID: 43632597 - Command: VolumeUp - entity_id: remote.harmony_wohnzimmer`

-As well you can see the current Activitty and the used DeviceID:
+As well you can see the current Activity and the used DeviceID:
 `Current Activity Fernsehen - DeviceID: 43935597`

 **Have fun!**